How to Protect Trees? A Reference to Understanding the status of protected trees

 Preservation orders

-How can I tell whether a tree is safe?
+How do I know if a tree is protected?

 TPO search